eula254-beep/laravel-_minishop-/README.md

 ## 👨‍💻 Author

-Built by Eulah as a Laravel project demonstrating MVC architecture, authentication, and CRUD operations.
+Built by Eulah with love

 ---